ZAYEDSHAJAHAN/cloudium/README.md

 here we use the http package for API calling
 &
-we can use here screen responsive some sizers also here
+we can use here sizers pulgin for screen responsive.